exoad/competitive_cs.cxx/README.md

 ^constantly being updated!

 # Forked
-The fork exoad/competitive-programming is a beta staging of the original competitive-programming meaning that I have to make sure every piece of code works before I publish to meng-jack/competitive-programming
+The forked version exoad/competitive-programmiing is mainly for me to put everything there, while the original acts as the "final product."
+In the fork, I make sure everything I have written isn't false and all pieces of code runs correctly (however runs correctly does not mean it would run on all platforms)

 # Code Conduct
 All code belongs to me otherwise if specified to the original author (e.g. Problem Setter).
 Otherwise if the owner is unknown, code ownership will placed under **my**